-Because ORIGIN spent a quarter a million dollars developing the Ultima VI technology, software that enables the designers to closely emulate real-world physics, ORIGIN is likely to develop another game with it.
+Because ORIGIN spent a quarter of a million dollars developing the Ultima VI technology, software that enables the designers to closely emulate real-world physics, ORIGIN is likely to develop another game with it.
 It's versatile enough for a wide range of scenarios, from science fiction to more fantasies.
-Mythos is one such world Garriott says may be brought forth with this system, an Ultima spinoff quest based on historical and mythological stories of Caribbean pirates and legends from Greece and other ancient lands.
+The Ultima VI technology was enhanced and utilized for Savage Empire and Martian Dreams.
 He also envisions a number of other Ultima-related games, such as a multiplayer Ultima product, and a self-described science fiction "Space Rogue Meets Ultima" kind of game currently nicknamed "Bounty Hunter."
 To satisfy any dungeon devotees upset by the lack of 3-D dungeons in Ultima VI, he intends to create a separate product that he thinks of as "Ultima 3-D." Garriott is pursuing his fantasies beyond the realm of computer games.
-A paper and pencil role-playing game based on Ultima and a series of fantasy novels set in Britannia will soon bring the saga full circle.
+A paper and pencil role-playing game based on Ultima and a series of fantasy novels set in Britannia has been launched to bring the saga full circle.